Arms, Human Rights and Geopolitical Interest: Reflections on Italian Defence Exports

 In 2019, Saudi Arabia and the UAE ranked in 10th and 11th place respectively as top recipients of Italian arms.
 Then in July 2019, the Conte II government announced a suspension of arms sales to both countries over concern that such armaments were being used in Yemen in an indiscriminate manner with large civilian casualties.

-The decision was confirmed in January 2021 by the new Draghi government, with the Italian foreign minister stating that “for us, respect for human rights is an unbreakable commitment”.
+The decision was confirmed in January 2021, with the Italian foreign minister stating that “for us, respect for human rights is an unbreakable commitment”.
 Predictably, both Saudi Arabia and the Emirates protested against the decision, while Italian defense manufacturers also expressed concern over their loss of revenue.
 Despite positive reactions from several humanitarian associations, by July 2021 Italy began to backtrack on these restrictions, not least given that other European states showed no similar intentions to limit such security cooperation.

 Beyond Saudi Arabia and the Emirates, Italian arms sales to Egypt are also a source of significant domestic debate.
 This is due to Cairo’s poor human rights record, the torture and murder of Italian researcher Giulio Regeni, the incarceration of University of Bologna student Patrick Zaki and Egypt’s troublesome policies in Libya.